 Our lawyers can represent you.
 Do not wait to contact us because time limits are shortened for claims involving the government.

 Are there caps on damages in car accident claims in California?

-California does not have damages caps in car accident claims.
+California does not have damage caps in car accident claims.
 A victim may claim the full extent of their damages, including medical bills, property damage, and pain and suffering.
 However, California has a unique law where drivers cannot claim non-economic damages if they do not have car insurance.
 Other types of compensation are still available.

 Do the police decide who is at fault for a car accident?